The "Tarasenko" Move - Hockey Skill Breakdown | CoachThem

 5. Strong body positioning.
 Have a solid balance and sturdy base to maintain position on the defender.

 Below, I’ve outlined a four-drill progression that you can use to help your players hone the Tarasenko.
-All of the drills can be found in the CoachThem drill Marketplace so you can easily add them to your personal playbook!
+All of the drills can be found in the CoachThem Drill Marketplace so you can easily add them to your personal playbook!

 1. Tarasenko - Full Ice Warm Up